Pensions

 Article Header

 Over the years, it’s easy to lose track of pensions, especially if you’ve had multiple jobs.
-In fact, a fifth of people with more than one pension plan think they’ve lost track of at least one of them.
-The result?
-It’s estimated that there are 2.8 million lost pensions in the UK, worth almost £27 billion in total.
+In fact, a fifth of people with more than one pension plan have said they think they’ve lost track of at least one of them.
+And it’s now estimated that there are 3.3 million lost pensions in the UK, worth around £31.1 billion in total.

 How are pensions lost?